shrewdacumen/shortly-app-by-sungwook/README.md

 ## Further improvements conceived in the design but not being attempted:

   1. I found some performance issue on `LowerCellInputView` but I just postponed it: I got a 2nd jab of Corona vaccine these days.
 I feel so tired.
   However, the performance of the current version is relatively good.
-I tried to improve readibility which I may postpone.
+I tried to improve readibility which I may postpone.  --> DONE.
+  --> I had already solved this.

-  2. Additional error code handling and improve the performance URLSession and SwiftUI elements:
-    I programmed the fundamentals in `Enum_SHRTCODE_ErrorCode`, `errorReasonREST`, `Enum_HttpStatusCode` but not utilized them all.
+  2. Additional error code handling and improve the performance URLSession and SwiftUI elements:  --> DONE I programmed the fundamentals in `Enum_SHRTCODE_ErrorCode`, `errorReasonREST`, `Enum_HttpStatusCode` but not utilized them all.
     Because both that SHRTCODE doesn't follow REST dissertation standard and that I don't want to add arbitrarily again add new SwiftUI element to display all 10 error codes from SHRTCODE.
 Partly because I internally check the validity of the URL by validateUrl() of String extension.

     - What you will see by this improvement:
       Alert (deprecated in SwiftUI3.0) or view modifier .alert can show the message when the url entered by the user violate the policy of SHRTCODE. or see animating SwiftUI element poping up to notify when the situation of SHRTCODE server is down or the url entered by the user violate the policy of SHRTCODE.

+  --> I think that I had already solved this: because this does not look necessary at the current result of the development.

 ## iOS devices and virtual devices/tools - unit-test, UI-test, performance test, profiling, thread sanitizing.
   - iPhone 12, 12 Pro Max -> Simulator